Do you want to boost your keyword rankings? Are you wondering which backlink strategies will offer the biggest return?

 This can be done in many ways — through personal outreach to bloggers, submitting the tool to ProductHunt, mentioning it online on Quora and various online forums, and more.

-Speaking of free tools, seoClarity recently introduced our latest free tool, Schema Builder, a Chrome plugin that allows users to add structured data easily, without the need for a web developer.
+Speaking of free tools, we offer a free Schema Builder tool, a Chrome plugin that allows users to add structured data easily, without the need for a web developer.

 Its point-and-click functionality generates perfect schema markup for any webpage in mere minutes.
 We dare you to try it and join our community of users who are loving this free solution to solving their schema challenges.

 #7.
 Guest Blogging on Top Sites

 SEOs have different opinions on guest blogging, and rightly so.

 Post on low-quality sites that exist purely to generate low-quality content, and the backlink strategy can be easily seen as spam.

 However, demonstrating your expertise on authority sites in the industry is a great way to keep the brand fresh in the customers' minds, and generate backlinks to various content pieces.

 The downside to this strategy is that it requires a lot of effort to deliver results.
 You have to identify potential guest posting opportunities, reach out to those sites and pitch your ideas to the editor or blogger in charge, create the content, and manage the process until publication.

 #8.
 Product Reviews